How to work with your client and not to dig yourself a grave.

 What one wants is user experience and user interface at the same time.

-You don’t want to get a sandwich without ham or a bit of mustard on the top, do you?
+You wouldn’t want to get a sandwich without ham or a bit of mustard on the top, do you?

 Let’s get it straight using a universal language